Nicola2309/MS1/README.md

 - To make the website interactive through a form that allows customers with special needs to explain themselves.

-- To make it easy for mobile users wich visit the bar during the Virus Times, making possible for them to tap on the shopping-cart that brings them to the Menu page, choose the products, so the company can avoid to provide printed Menu's of common use.
+- To make it easy for mobile users which visit the bar during the Virus Times, making possible for them to tap on the shopping-cart that brings them to the Menu page, choose the products, so the company can avoid to provide printed Menu's of common use.

 - To create a responsive design fitting all devices and screen sizes.